 The possible health benefits of consuming spinach include improving blood glucose control in diabetics, lowering the risk of cancer, lowering blood pressure, improving bone health, lowering the risk of developing asthma and more.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of spinach, a look at its possible health benefits, how to incorporate more spinach into your diet, and some precautions to note when consuming spinach.
+This MNT Knowledge Center article is part of a collection of features on the health benefits of popular foods.

 Nutritional breakdown of spinach